hpiwowar/citation11k/analysis/stats.md

 1. *Credibility Signalling*.
 The credibility of research findings may be higher for research papers with available data.
 Such papers may be preferentially chosen background citations and/or the foundation of additional research.
 1. *Increased Visibility*.
 Citing authors may be more likely to encounter a research project with available data.
 More artifacts associated with a research project gives the project a larger footprint, increasing the likelihood that someone finds an aspect of the research.
 Links from data to the research paper may also increase the search ranking of the research paper.
 1. *Early View*.
 When data is made available before a paper is published, some citations may accrue earlier than otherwise because research methods and findings are encountered prior to paper publication.
 1. *Selection Bias*.
 Authors may be more likely to publish data for papers they judge to be their best quality work, because they are most proud or confident in the results.
-ALTERNATIVELY, there is evidence that author self-selection bias may have a negative correlation with research quality in the case of Open Data [Wicherts 2011]: authors may be less willing to share details for their most important and visible research in order to maintain a competitive edge and avoid the upheaval of error detection.
+Alternatively, there is evidence that author self-selection bias may have a negative correlation with research quality in the case of Open Data [Wicherts 2011]: authors may be less willing to share details for their most important and visible research in order to maintain a competitive edge and avoid the upheaval of error detection.

 Importantly, almost all of these mechanisms are aligned with more efficient and effective science.
 This means that fueling increased use, facilitated credibility determination, earlier access, improved discoverability, and a focus on best work through data availability is good for both investigators and the science community as a whole.
 To address the main citation-related conflicting incentive, withholding data that might be important for finding weaknesses or faults, may require mandates.
 Or, instead, perhaps the research community will quickly learn to associate withheld data with poor quality research.

 Although the estimated citation boost in the current study is consistent with observed data reuse alone, other sources may also have contributed.
 Further work, with additional data, will be needed to understand the relative contributions from each source.
 For example, analyses within the pubication output of a sample of data-collecting authors could support measurement of selection bias.
 Observing search behaviour of researchers, and the returned search hit results, could provide evidence of increased visibility due to data availability.
 Hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of the findings.

+### tools, practices, and research

-As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication metrics rates will become icreasingly important indicators of research impact.
-This study and associated work clearly demonstrates that improvements in tools and practice are needed to make impact tracking easier and more accurate, for day-to-day analysis as well as studies like this.
+This study and associated work clearly demonstrate that improvements in tools and practice are needed to make impact tracking easier and more accurate, for day-to-day analysis as well as studies like this.
 Researchers and research tools need libre access to the full-text of the research literature to support sophisticated text mining.
 Citation databases are key building blocks of discovery: researchers need access to the services, and also to the code that support the services so they are empowered to add missing features.
 Practice needs improvement too.
 Currently data attribution practices are nonstandard, which inevitably leads to confusion and undercounting.

 Future work is needed to assess other important metrics of reuse, beyond citation.
 The impact on practitioners, education, data journalism, and industry research are not captured by attibution patterns in the scientific literature.
 Altmetrics indicators uncover discussions in social social media, syallabi, patents, and theses: analyzing such indicators for datasets would provide valuable evidence of reuse beyond the scientific literature.
+As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication metrics rates will become icreasingly important indicators of research impact.

 It is important to remember that the primary rationale for making research data broadly available has nothing to do with evaluation metrics: full description of experimental process and findings is a tenant of science and publicly-funded science is a public resource [http://www.nature.com/news/open-your-minds-and-share-your-results-1.10895].
 Nonetheless, robust evidence of personal benefit will help as science transitions to a culture that simply expects data.